Lessons in the Book of Jude

 We should never forget the warnings our Lord’s own Apostles have given to us.

 These are things we absolutely need to remember.
 We need to work on it, to keep the pathways to these memories strong and active.
 Do not become so focused on dealing with the many little things, that you neglect the important ones.
 As Paul taught Timothy, the best way to deal with error, is to know God’s truth.
 Once warnings are given, time often wears us down.
 We forget, and let down our guard.
 We need to keep this warning in mind.
-Know the enemy well, and don’t walk into his trap.
+Know the enemy well, remember God’s truths, and don’t walk into a trap.

 Peter wrote a similar warning in 2 Peter 3:1-4, “Beloved, I now write to you this second epistle (in both of which I stir up your pure minds by way of reminder), that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us, the apostles of the Lord and Savior, knowing this first: that scoffers will come in the last days, walking according to their own lusts, and saying, ‘;Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation.’ ”